nimamahmoudi/ddsl_load_tester/README.md

 This will use the `locustfile.py` or we can specify the file name using -f option.

 You can look at the locust dashboard on `http://localhost:8089`.
-It will show love stats about the requests and should look like this:
+It will show the stats about the requests and should look like this:

 ![Locust Dashboard](fig/locust_dashboard.png)